mtamc/alpha.cafe/README.md

 ### CSS full-size image viewer
 - Thumbnails can be enlarged with a click.
 The full version appears centered above an overlay and can be closed by clicking anywhere.
-  - Achieved without JS by wrapping the thumbnail in a checkbox label.
-While initial testing showed no glaring accessibility issue, further tests are desirable.
+  - Achieved ~~without JS by wrapping the thumbnail in a checkbox label~~ with JS because I decided to stop being cute and just do it the normal, boring way.
 - Before thumbnails are loaded, a nice CSS-only loading animation shows in their stead.

-TBC
+# TODO
+More content is to come.
+My wish is to, once I have the knowledge, turn the website into a Single Page Application.
+In particular, this would greatly increase UX by not interrupting the background music on page change.